ChrisRiley3/borderlands_buddy/README.md

 * First Time Visitor Goals:

-    * As a first time visitor, to Borderland Buddy I want to be able to see the site main purpose and to learn more about what the organisation is trying to achieve.
+    * As a first time visitor to Borderland Buddy I want to be able to see the site main purpose and learn more about what the organisation is trying to achieve.

         A. The user can obtain this information on the websites homepage which clearly states the sites main purpose and what the organisation is wanting to achieve.
             All the user has to do is simply navigate to the website and the home page with the information will be the first page that loads up.